jwyang/jwyang.github.io/_pages/about.md

 My current main reserch topics:

 * **Developing effective and efficient architectures for encoding different modalities of inputs, particularly vision**.
-Along this direction, we had developed a series of vision encoders, such as [Vision Longformer](https://arxiv.org/abs/2103.15358), [Focal Transformer](https://arxiv.org/abs/2107.00641) and [FocalNets](https://arxiv.org/abs/2203.11926).
+Along this direction, we have developed a series of vision encoders, such as [Vision Longformer](https://arxiv.org/abs/2103.15358), [Focal Transformer](https://arxiv.org/abs/2107.00641) and [FocalNets](https://arxiv.org/abs/2203.11926).
 * **Building generalist multi-modal learning paradigm for the computer vision in the wild, and further for embodiment or robotics**.
 We are the first few teams in this line of researach, and have produced a series of works, like [UniCL](https://arxiv.org/abs/2204.03610), [RegionCLIP](https://arxiv.org/abs/2112.09106), [GLIP](https://arxiv.org/abs/2112.03857), [KLITE](https://arxiv.org/abs/2204.09222), and the foundation model [Florence](https://arxiv.org/abs/2111.11432).

 **If you are interested in working with me as a research intern on the above two topics, please feel free to drop me an email through jianwei.yang at microsoft dot com.**